markkolich/havalo-client/README.md

 # havalo-client

-A robust client for the <a href="https://github.com/markkolich/havalo#api">Havalo K,V store RESTful API</a>.
+A client for the <a href="https://github.com/markkolich/havalo#api">Havalo K,V store RESTful API</a>.

+Uses the <a href="http://hc.apache.org/">Apache Commons HttpClient</a> version 4.2.2 under-the-hood, and makes agressive use of <a href="https://github.com/markkolich/kolich-httpclient4-closure">kolich-httpclient4-closure</a>.

 Written in Java, but Scala compatible.